National Elite Use Race to Cover Greed, Class

 The New York Times just published a list of the most powerful people are nearly 100% white including leaders in industry, government, media, academia etc. There's little "blackening and browning" in their ranks.

-The Democrats run a racial and racist pandering machine to defeat Bernie Sanders that's OK, but when fired/replaced white IT workers at Disney and multitudes of other companies object to "immigrants" they're tagged racist.
+The Democrats run a racial and racist pandering machine to defeat Bernie Sanders that's OK.
+When fired-replaced white IT workers at Disney and multitudes of other companies object to "immigrant" replacement workers they're tagged racist.

 Why do the white elite at these newspapers and other institutions so revile lower income blue-collar and white workers?
 Why are we so expendable in this Progressive economic and social engineering nightmare?
 When we dare question it we're tagged as racists and xenophobes.
 Yet blacks can riot in the streets and criminal Hispanic gangs in the Shenandoah Valley get complete silence from the same people.